Edmonton's winter patios put you front row

 Enter the #YEGWinterPatios Warming Kit, launching this December 2021.
-A $10 spend is your ticket to winter’s front row with now up to 30 patio venues in Edmonton’s hottest winter locales.
+A $10 spend is your ticket to winter’s front row with almost 20 patio venues in Edmonton’s hottest winter locales.
 It’s a warm and inviting way to support local businesses while staying connected and enjoying the winter, outdoors.

-In addition, your kit buy helps others stay warm in winter, with all proceeds going to the Boyle Street Winter Warming Bus.
+In addition, by purchasing a kit you are helping others stay warm this winter, with all proceeds going to the Boyle Street Winter Warming Bus.

 Anyone can enjoy a patio when it’s warm out.
 It takes a different mindset to embrace being on a patio when it’s below zero — and a different approach to patio comforts, too.
 The dress code is different and cozy blankets, fires and hot drinks factor in more frequently.
 But few things are better for beating cabin fever.